POLITICO Reports on Launch of Food4Health Alliance

 POLITICO–Morning Ag Newsletter, March 24, 2020

-NUTRITION DEBATE RAMPS UP AHEAD OF DIETARY GUIDELINES REPORT: Several organizations, including the Academy of Nutrition and Dietetics, NAACP and National Hispanic Medical Association, today formed the Food4Health Alliance to lobby for federal nutrition guidelines tailored to the needs of tens of millions of Americans who have diet-related diseases like hypertension, obesity and Type 2 diabetes — conditions that disproportionately affect minorities and underserved communities.
+NUTRITION DEBATE RAMPS UP AHEAD OF DIETARY GUIDELINES REPORT: Several organizations, including the NAACP and National Hispanic Medical Association, today formed the Food4Health Alliance to lobby for federal nutrition guidelines tailored to the needs of tens of millions of Americans who have diet-related diseases like hypertension, obesity and Type 2 diabetes — conditions that disproportionately affect minorities and underserved communities.

 The current Dietary Guidelines for Americans need to provide a range of recommendations that account for the differing nutritional needs of all demographics, particularly children who are most vulnerable of developing a chronic disease, the Alliance said in a statement.

 Influencing Congress, federal agencies: The new coalition comes as the Dietary Guidelines Advisory Committee drafts a 2020 update to federal nutrition advice, which informs policies like the National School Lunch Program.
 The committee is still accepting public comments until May 11, and in the coming months it will send its report to USDA and HHS for final approval.